 + Convergence: Convergence is when one particular device has many other feautures than its primary use.
 It is the process in which a range of media platforms are integrated within a single piece of media technology.
 For example, a smart phone.
 A phone was primarily used to make phone calls, now they have converged with other products so they are able to also send emails, listen to music, take videos and pictures, play games, watch TV and access the internet.

-work together in a particularly fruitful way that produces an effect greater the sum of their individual effects.
-Expressed also as "the whole is greater than the sum of its parts
++ Synergy: A state in which two or more things work together in a particularly fruitful way that produces an effect greater the sum of their individual effects.
+Expressed also as "the whole is greater than the sum of its parts."
+For example, Disney Studios produced High School Musical, then their Disney store outlets sold other media products such as a CD/Soundtrack, a game, DVD and interactive toys.

 + Audience: The recipients of a media text, or the people who are intended to read or watch or play or listen to it.
 A great deal of media studies work is concerned with the effects a text may have on an audience.